 Alamo Drafthouse South Lamar reopened in August 2014 after a major remodeling of the strip mall in which it was located -- which is currently a giant mass of construction surrounding the theater.
-However, the Drafthouse and its adjoining parking garage and completely and available.
-Alamo South Lamar is a popular location for many local film festivals and is the home theater for Fantastic Fest.
+However, the Drafthouse and its adjoining parking garage are completely done and available.
+Alamo South Lamar is a popular location for many local film festivals.

 Right now, the rest of the development is still under construction.
 The theater and bar look great but they're surrounded by a lot of chain-link fence and during the day, large machinery.

 Pros: It's an Alamo Drafthouse, so the audience is generally well behaved (put up a flag if it's not).
 And of course you can enjoy food and a variety of beverages with your movie.
 Seating is reserved.

 Cons: It's popular, so order your tickets online if you can.
 The garage can get really warm -- Don jokes that it's the oven for the theater's kitchen.
 The outdoor patio is gone, and there's really nowhere comfortable to sit outside the theater.

 Screens and Capacity: Nine theaters with stadium seating, varying in size from 46 seats to 198, all with Sony 4K digital but still capable of showing 35mm films (#1 and #2 seat 46, #3: 63, #4 and 5: 198, #6 and #9: 126, #7 and #8: 86).